Delta College has exceptional students and, through the generosity of donors, we're able to honor the best and brightest.

 This award was established by Mr. Sutto in memory of his wife and honors a top student enrolled in the Life Sciences.
 Mr. Sutto was a member of the Delta College “Committee of 300”, (considered to be the College’s founders), and he was employed with the County of Saginaw as its first controller in 1964 and served on the Saginaw County Board of Commissioners.
 He was a farmer, businessman and politician.
 Irene Sutto was an example to women through a number of leadership roles, including being the first female elected to the Spaulding Township School Board and the Bridgeport-Spaulding School Board.
 Mrs. Sutto passed away in 2004 and Mr. Sutto passed away in 2010.
 This award recognizes an outstanding graduate who is pursuing transfer program including: Biology Majors, Pre-Biotechnology, Pre-Dentistry, Pre-Dietetics, Pre-Medical Technology, Pre-Medicine, Pre-Mortuary Science, Pre-Occupational Therapy, Pre-Optometry, Pre- Osteopathy, Pre-Pharmacy, Pre-Physical Therapy, Pre-Veterinary Medicine, and related medical fields.

 This award was established by Wesley C. Timm in memory of his wife, Margaret.
-A Bay City native, MRs. Timm attended Bay City Public Schools and Bay City Junior College, concentrating on foreign languages and graduating in 1931.
+A Bay City native, Mrs. Timm attended Bay City Public Schools and Bay City Junior College, concentrating on foreign languages and graduating in 1931.
 She graduated in 1933 from the University of Michigan with a major in Latin, minors in French and German, a K-12 Teaching Certificate and a Phi Beta Kappa key.
 At Central Michigan and Purdue Universities, she earned two master's degrees in English.
 She taught Latin in Imlay City and Mt.
 Morris, Michigan.
 When her father died in 1935, she moved back to Bay City to help her mother.
-She taught eighth grade English in Bay City, and she left teaching in 1937 when she married Mr. Timm.
-She returned to teaching in 1958, and she headed the English Department at Garber High School until her retirement in 1993 at age 80.
+She taught eighth grade English in Bay City, until 1937 when she left teaching after marrying Mr. Timm.
+She returned to teaching in 1958 and headed the English Department at Garber High School until her retirement in 1993 at age 80.
 Mrs. Timm passed away in 2001 and Mr. Timm passed away in 2007.
 This award recognizes an outstanding graduate studying English.
 The following programs are considered for this award: Journalism and Emerging Media; and/or graduates who have excelled in multiple English and/or Literature courses.
 The English Division faculty will select the award recipient.

 This award was established in memory of Wesley C. Timm, a member of the “Committee of 300”, which was considered to be the founders of Delta College.
-He retired in 1978 as General Manager of Midland Operations for The Dow Chemical Company.
+Contributions were made by the family, with additional gifts being made over many years by Wesley and Margaret's son Roger and daughter-in-law Barbara Timm.
+Wesley retired in 1978 as General Manager of Midland Operations for The Dow Chemical Company.
 He also served as General Manager of and Consultant to the Michigan Ash Company for many years after his retirement.
 A lifelong resident of Bay City, he passed away in 2007.
 He believed strongly in higher education and was especially proud that nearly two-thirds of Delta College’s graduates stay in or around the area as local residents and tax paying citizens.
 Mr. Timm was very concerned about the future of the United States, the State of Michigan, and the Great Lakes Bay Region.
 He believed that Delta College was very capable of training the next generation of leaders for our community.
 This award recognizes the outstanding graduate who demonstrates vision and leadership potential in government, education or business in the Great Lakes Region.
 Students applying for this award must have taken two or more classes within History, Political Science, Sociology, Psychology or Economics.

 This award has been established with a gift from Jim and Janis Van Tiflin.
 They were both born and raised in Saginaw, graduated from Saints Peter and Paul High School and attended Delta College.
 They were married in 1968 and are the parents of two children.
 Mr. Van Tiflin was the longest serving member of the Delta College Foundation Board of Directors and served as President of Citizens Bank, now The Huntington Bank.
 Mrs. Van Tiflin is a retired medical librarian.
 The Van Tiflins are grateful for the training they received at Delta College, and they feel supporting a math award for Delta College graduates is appropriate, since Mr. Van Tiflin and the couple’s two children have made their living using numbers.
 This award recognizes an outstanding graduate studying mathematics.
 The recipient should have a strong academic record in the mathematics curriculum, with a minimum of 12 credits earned in higher level mathematics (Algebra, Calculus, Geometry, and Statistics).